 On this site you can view calendars of important dates for future academic years.
 Please note that future academic year schedules are subject to change.

-Family weekend 2019 dates TBA soon.
 Family Weekend is a wonderful weekend held each fall on the UA campus for a student’s entire family.
 Thousands of families return to spend time with their students and faculty, tour campus, and cheer on the football team to a victory.
-The Family Weekend website will be available for registration April 1, 2019.
-The site will give you up to date activities for the next Family Weekend and is the place to register to attend activities.
+The Family Weekend website familyweekend.arizona.edu is where you would register for events read about updated activities and more information.

 The UA awards financial aid on an annual basis to all students who apply via the FAFSA form (Free Application for Federal Student Aid).
 The FAFSA form is available beginning October 1 of each year for the following academic year and can be found online at www.fafsa.ed.gov.
 The UA encourages students to file their FAFSA by June 30 for the following year to be eligible for the maximum amount of financial aid possible.